Second law of thermodynamics: Introduction

 The first law of thermodynamics provides the definition of the internal energy of a thermodynamic system, and expresses its change for a closed system in terms of work and heat.
 It can be linked to the law of conservation of energy.
+Conceptually, the first law describes the fundamental principle that systems do not consume or 'use up' energy, that energy is neither created nor destroyed, but is simply converted from one form to another.

 The second law is concerned with the direction of natural processes.
 It asserts that a natural process runs only in one sense, and is not reversible.
+That is, the state of a natural system itself can be reversed, but not without increasing the entropy of the system's surroundings, that is, both the state of the system plus the state of its surroundings cannot be together, fully reversed, without implying the destruction of entropy.

 For example, when a path for conduction or radiation is made available, heat always flows spontaneously from a hotter to a colder body.
 Such phenomena are accounted for in terms of entropy change.
+A heat pump can reverse this heat flow, but the reversal process and the original process, both cause entropy production, thereby increasing the entropy of the system's surroundings.
 If an isolated system containing distinct subsystems is held initially in internal thermodynamic equilibrium by internal partitioning by impermeable walls between the subsystems, and then some operation makes the walls more permeable, then the system spontaneously evolves to reach a final new internal thermodynamic equilibrium, and its total entropy, $S$, increases.

 In a reversible or quasi-static, idealized process of transfer of energy as heat to a closed thermodynamic system of interest, (which allows the entry or exit of energy – but not transfer of matter), from an auxiliary thermodynamic system, an infinitesimal increment ($\mathrm d S$) in the entropy of the system of interest is defined to result from an infinitesimal transfer of heat ($\delta Q$) to the system of interest, divided by the common thermodynamic temperature $(T)$ of the system of interest and the auxiliary thermodynamic system:

 Different notations are used for an infinitesimal amount of heat $(\delta)$ and infinitesimal change of entropy $(\mathrm d)$ because entropy is a function of state, while heat, like work, is not.